N2 (South Africa): N2 Wild Coast Toll Route (N2WCTR)

-In this project, there are also plans to widen the N2 from Port St. Johns to East London to a 4-lane undivided highway.
-The new greenfields section between Lusikisiki and Port Edward will also include a 4-lane undivided highway, with a 4-lane dual carriageway through Lusikisiki.
+In this project, there are plans to widen the N2 from Port St. Johns to East London to a four-lane undivided highway.
+The new greenfields section between Lusikisiki and Port Edward will also include a four-lane undivided highway, with a four-lane dual carriageway through Lusikisiki.
 Bypasses around the towns of Butterworth (Gcuwa), Idutywa and Mthatha are to be constructed after the completion of the new toll road.
 According to Traveller24, this new route will be around 85 km shorter than the current N2 (and 69 km shorter than the current R61) and will be a faster route by about 3 hours for heavy vehicles (1½ hours for light vehicles).
 Once this new 'Wild Coast Highway' is complete, the distance between Durban and East London will be reduced to 573 km and the overall route between Durban and Cape Town will be reduced to 1621 km, making the newer N2 the shorter route between Durban and Cape Town.
 The old N2 route passing through Harding, Kokstad and KwaBhaca would then be designated as the R102.

+The new greenfields sections in the Eastern Cape were categorized into seven packages.
+Package 1 is from Ndwalane to Ntafufu, Package 2 is from Ntafufu to the Bambisana turn-off, Package 3 is from the Bambisana turn-off to Lingeni, Package 4 is from Lingeni to the Msikaba Bridge, Package 5 is from the Msikaba Bridge to the Mtentu Bridge, Package 6 is from the Mtentu Bridge to Kulumbe and Package 7 is from Kulumbe to the C. H. Mitchell Bridge.

-As of 2021, some road signs on the Port Shepstone to Port Edward section of the R61 have already been changed to signs indicating the N2.
-Also, as of 2021, parts of the road in the Eastern Cape are under construction.
+As of 2021, the road signs on the section of the R61 from Port Shepstone to Port Edward have already been changed to signs indicating the N2, indicating that this road from the Oribi Toll Plaza in Port Shepstone southwards will officially no-longer be designated as the R61.
+Also, as of August 2024, parts of the road in the Eastern Cape are under construction, including Package 4 and Package 5.
+The Msikaba Bridge is expected to be completed by the end of 2025 while the Mtentu Bridge, after several delays, is expected to be completed by the end of 2027.